exosphere-project/exosphere/docs/federated-login.md

 ## How to Configure Exosphere

-Exosphere needs to know where to send users to complete the login process, and how to display the federated login button.
+Finally, Exosphere needs to know where to send users to complete the login process, and how to display the federated login button.
 You define these in the `config` JSON object in your `config.js`, as follows:

 ```
 openIdConnectLoginConfig:
 { keystoneAuthUrl: "https://your.openstack.cloud:5000/v3",
   webssoKeystoneEndpoint: "/auth/OS-FEDERATION/websso/openid?origin=https://your.exosphere.domain/oidc-redirector",
   oidcLoginIcon: "path/to/your/desired/icon.png",
-  oidcLoginButtonLabel : "Log in with your NetID",
+  oidcLoginButtonLabel : "Log in with your Medfield College NetID",
   oidcLoginButtonDescription : "Optional description to display below login button; this string can be left empty"
 }
 ```